josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ### Game Editor
 - QuickOpen is missing a “Recents” tab (#87)
-- Godot-native UI is not tracking the dark/light mode (#627)
 - Godot-native is not using the system fonts (#176)
 - IO Errors are reported with the old UI (#544)